 - Bicycle: There are no specific pedestrian or cyclist roads in this area so you will have to cycle next to the road.

-- Public transport: Getting to bolt bunker fort from, for example Helsinki, is relatively easy and there are buses going there several times a day.
+- Public transport: Getting to the cave from, for example Helsinki, is relatively easy and there are buses going there several times a day.
 By public transport, the travel time is about 1h one way from Helsinki, and the quickest way is to go to Kirkkonummi by train and then change to a bus.
 Check the timetable from the Capital area Route planner.

 - The nearest bus stop is called Gunnarsby.
-The walk from this bus stop to the fortifications is about 700m.
+The walk from this bus stop to the cave is about 700m.

 Accessibility: You will have to walk uphill about 50m through brushes to get to the cave.
 To get to near to the cave, you can use a walking path (note that there is no winter clean-up of these paths).
 You can take a children’s buggy and leave it down on the walking path but the cave area doesn’t have any proper paths.